fermentationist/chat-console/README.md

 ---

-## Development

-### Use
+## Server Use

 To use the app, you must first install the dependencies with `npm install`.
 Then, you can start the server with `npm start`.
 The server will listen on port 8080 by default.

-To add the client to a web page, add the following script tag to the page, replacing `yourserver.tld` with the hostname of your server:
+To add the client to a web page, add the following script tag to the page, replacing `yourserver.tld` with the hostname of your chat server:

 ```html
 <script async src="https://yourserver.tld/chatConsole.js" type="module" ></script>